Thursday, December 30, 2021

 *

-An outbreak of yellow fever kills 4,000 in Memphis, Tennessee.
+AN OUTBREAK of yellow fever kills 4,000 in Memphis, Tennessee.
 (Finley, 129)

 *

-A traveler named Samuel Manning, describes the plague of locusts or grasshoppers he had seen in Kansas:
+A TRAVELER named Samuel Manning, describes the plague of locusts or grasshoppers he had seen in Kansas:

 In many places they covered the soil with a moving mass, and filled the air like snowflakes on a snowy day.
 At a roadside station, the train was not able to start till they had been swept from the track.
 The growing crops were cut off, the trees stripped of their leaves, and the cattle were starving for want of food.
 The alarming extension of this insect pest, which has ravaged Kansas, Nebraska, and the neighboring states for the last two or three years, is plausibly explained by the destruction of winged game on the prairies.
 100/357